Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Lower initial repayments, freeing up cash for other goals or investments

 Who Should Choose What?
+Real-World Scenarios

-Owner-Occupier Buying a Forever Home
+Owner-Occupier Buying a Long-Term Home

-Best option: Principal & Interest
+Best option: Principal and Interest

 • You want to build equity and pay down your home loan steadily